-The purpose of the practicum's individualized learning experience is to enable you to develop an original comprehensive nursing capstone project on a topic of professional or personal interest.
-The practicum is project-based and during the practicum you will focus on an issue, create a viable solution through research, design and development quality improvement initiative that is substantial original applied project of your own authorship.
+The purpose of the practicum's individualized learning experience is to enable you to develop an original comprehensive quality improvement project on a topic of professional or personal interest.
+Your project design should focus on the quality improvement of a process, policy, or procedure.
+The practicum is project-based and during the practicum, you will focus on an issue, and then develop and implement a quality improvement initiative that is a substantial original applied project of your authorship.
 This course requires inter-professional collaboration with disciplines outside of nursing and nursing practicum experience within a practice environment and must include inter-professional collaboration.
-The nursing education, forensic nursing, and public health nursing specialization tracks must include a minimum of 20 hours of direct-care experience.
+The nursing education, forensic nursing, and public health nursing specialization tracks must include a minimum of 20 hours of direct-care experience which may include direct patient education.